Saqsy/cs-uob-overview-of-architecture.github.io/announcements.md

 # Announcements Page

+## Results date, catch-up plan for week 5

+I hope the test went well!
+We're currently aiming to get marks back to you for Monday November 4th, a week and a half from now, and then use the live session the next day to go through it.
+If circumstances change and it looks like that's not going to be possible, we'll let you know in advance.
+(If you saw a mark in the "Total" column in Blackboard today or yesterday, this was not your actual mark and will likely be substantially lower than your actual mark - it includes no marks from anyone's practical sections, misses out a lot of marks for the theory sections, and should never have been made available to students.)

+Meanwhile, as we enter week 7, I want to stress once again that the contents of week 5 are **extremely important** and you will not be able to follow the unit going forward without it.
+Week 5 teaches Hack assembly.
+Week 7 will be about the map from Hack assembly to machine code and silicon; week 8 will be about building an assembler to turn Hack assembly into Hack machine code automatically; weeks 9 and 10 will be about compiling code from an intermediate "stack machine" into Hack assembly; and week 11 will be about compiling code from a high-level language into that stack machine.
+You will not be able to follow any of this if you don't have an intuitive grasp on Hack assembly in general, and how the A and M registers work in particular.

+If, like many people, you have been deprioritising/completely ignoring new architecture material for the last couple of weeks to focus on the test and the C coursework, there is one piece of good news: while the week 7 material will come up in test 2, and while it's important conceptually, most of it **won't** come up in weeks 8-11.
+If you're in this situation, here is your survival plan and priority list moving forward:

+* Watch week 5 videos 1-3 for the basics of Hack assembly. (**Don't** just read the slides even if you're behind and short on time, the videos are far more useful and have things like live coding segments.)

+* Do the week 5 labsheet down to the end of section 4.
+Use the week 7 labs for this if you need to.
+Don't just look at the solutions, or you will lose most of the value of the exercises.

+* Watch week 5 video 4 for details on how Hack assembly handles input and output.

+* Watch week 7 video 1 for the map from Hack assembly to machine code, without which nothing in week 8 will make sense.

+* If week 8 has started, at this point (and not before) you should switch focus to week 8's materials as you now have enough background to understand everything in the unit going forward.

+* If at all possible, finish section 5 of the week 5 sheet ("a prettier screen fill") to gain familiarity with Hack's input/output and a more substantial piece of Hack assembly coding.
+This will be very useful for test 2, and again is higher priority than the week 7 lab.

+* Watch week 7 video 2 and look at the week 7 assignment solutions to see how Hack machine code can be executed in silicon.

+* Watch week 7 videos 3-4 to get a sense for how Hack compares with other architectures out there.

+Best wishes,

+John and Kira

 ## Test 1 practice papers now available

 Two practice papers for test 1 are now available from the unit page [here](../exam/#in-class-test-1-details), along with a detailed list of non-examinable topics [here](../exam/#in-class-test-1-examinability), and preliminary information about test 2 in December [here](../exam/#in-class-test-2-details).